Exercise a high degree of caution in Belgium due to the high threat of terrorist attack.

 The Reciprocal Health Care Agreement does not replace the need for travel insurance.

 Where to get help

-Depending on your enquiry, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
-Your travel insurer should have a 24 hour emergency number.
+Depending on what you need, your best option may be to first contact your family, friends, travel agent, travel insurance provider, employer, or airline.
+Your travel insurer should have a 24-hour emergency number.

-To complain about tourism services or products, contact the provider directly.
+For complaints relating to tourism services or products, contact your service provider directly.

-Consular Services Charter explains what the Australian Government can and can't do to assist Australians overseas.
-For consular assistance, see contact details below:
+Read the Consular services charter for what the Australian Government can and can't do to help you overseas.

 Australian Embassy, Brussels

 Telephone: +32 2 286 0500

 Fax: +32 2 286 0576